Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation

-The VQA-RAD~\cite{lau2018dataset} dataset is a radiology-focused visual question answering dataset consisting of 2,244 question-answer (QA) pairs, with 1,793 designated for training and 451 for testing.
+\textbf{VQA-RAD.} The VQA-RAD~\cite{lau2018dataset} dataset focuses on radiology-related visual question answering.
+It consists of 2,244 question–answer (QA) pairs, with 1,793 designated for training and 451 for testing.
 The questions are categorized into open-ended and close-ended types.
-In the training set, there are 853 open-ended and 940 close-ended questions; the test set contains 200 open-ended and 251 close-ended questions.
-The close-ended questions in this dataset are limited to binary (e.g., yes/no) or other short categorical responses, and do not include multiple-choice formats.
+The training set includes 853 open-ended and 940 close-ended questions, while the test set contains 200 open-ended and 251 close-ended questions.
+The close-ended questions are restricted to binary (e.g., yes/no) or other short categorical responses, without multiple-choice formats.